Indoor Football League: 2022 season

+IFL National Championship: Defeated Quad City Steamwheelers 47–45 Making NAZ Wranglers the 2022 National Champions.

 2023 season

 On July 26, 2022, the IFL announced that Andy Scurto and the Tulsa Oilers had purchased a 2023 expansion franchise to be based in Tulsa, which would also be called the Tulsa Oilers.
 The Bay Area Panthers won the 2023 Championship defeating the Sioux Falls Storm 51–41 after going 1–15 in the previous year.
 On October 7, the Bismarck Bucks announced they will suspend operations for the 2023 season.

 For the 2023 season, the league signed a player personnel partnership with the XFL, to function as their de facto minor league.

 2024 season

 For the 2024 season, the league expanded to 16 teams with the addition of the Jacksonville Sharks and San Antonio Gunslingers from the National Arena League.
 The Sharks were added to the Eastern Conference and the Gunslingers were added to the Western Conference.
 While the Bismarck Bucks will stay idle for another season, the Scheels Arena will host the "Fargo-IFL Gridiron Classic" between Sioux Falls Storm and Massachusetts Pirates.

 On October 24, 2023, the IFL announced that its first expansion team for 2025 would be based in Indianapolis and would play at the new Fishers Event Center in nearby Fishers.
 On December 15, the team announced they would be known as the Fishers Freight.

 Starting in 2024, the league has a theme song for all games – "The Indoor War" by Sioux Falls-based musician Denham.
 The song was released on March 10, 2024.